Getting Your Security Deposit Back

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.

-This information is current as of the date of its printing, October 2012.
+This information is current as of June 2016.

 (Permission for copying and distribution granted to the Alliance for Equal Justice and individuals for non-commercial use only.)